peterudu/benin-bronzes/README.md

 Gitpod workspace was used to write and edit code for the website

+Balsamiq was used to create wireframes for the website

 Fontawesome was use to generate icons on the website

 Google Fonts was used to import fonts used on the website

 Chrome DevTools was used to inspect the rendered HTML and test out features of the website

-Tiny PNG was used to compress images used on the website
+[Tiny PNG](https://tinypng.com/) was used to compress some images used on the website

-Am I Responsive was used to show how the website would look on different devices
+[Am I Responsive](https://ui.dev/amiresponsive) was used to show how the website would look on different devices

 ## Deployment and Local Development
 ## Testing